 I've never read Jungle Book or Les Miserables, what else can I compare this book to to see if I'd like it?
 ACOM should appeal to fans of gritty criminal underworlds like Leigh Bardugo’s Six Of Crows, and Scott Lynch's The Lies Of Locke Lamora, lovers of high octane YA fantasy like Sabaa Tahir’s Ember In The Ashes, classical literature retellings in the vein of Marissa Meyer’s Lunar Chronicles and Danielle Paige’s Dorothy Must Die series…

 How diverse is A Court of Miracles?
 As a writer of color, representation is very important to me.
 I tried my best to introduce a diverse cast to the all-white narrative of Les Miserables, the main character of ACOM, Nina, is a POC and so are many of her compatriots.
 I also drew on my own personal experiences with prejudice surrounding religion, class and race to illustrate the contrasting societies of the diversity-rich Miracle Court, and the all-white nobility/royal court.

 What are your thoughts on Rudyard Kipling's imperialistic world-view and Disney's versions of the Jungle Book?
-As a Mauritian Indian-Creole (Mauritian Creole's are the descendents of often unwilling unions between white land-owners and their slaves), this was very important to me, ACOM is not based on Disney's Jungle Book rather it is based on Kipling's original Jungle Book stories, subverting the narrative to free it from its sometimes problematic roots.
+As a Mauritian Indian-Creole whose great-great grandmother was brought from India as a slave, representation is very important to me.
+ACOM is not based on Disney's Jungle Book rather it is based on Kipling's original Jungle Book stories, subverting Kipling's narrative to free it from its sometimes problematic roots.